-- Lithium Ion Batteries: Lithium Ion Batteries have become gained similar popularity as Lead acid Battery.
+Lithium Ion Batteries: Lithium Ion Batteries have gained similar popularity as Lead acid Battery.
 Li-Ion batteries need low maintenance and has low self-discharge rate.
 It can outperform other types of batteries due to high energy density and long cycle life of lithium phosphate batteries.
-Li-Ion batteries have become a best option for storing solar energy compared to other type of battery.
+Li-Ion batteries have become the best option for storing solar energy compared to other types of batteries.

-- Gel Cell Batteries: Gel Cell Batteries have similar advantages compared to flooded lead acid batteries as it is easier to transport but, the only thing is the gelled electrolyte in this type of battery is very viscous.
-Gel Cell Batteries Gel batteries are extremely robust, versatile and they are safe to be installed in places even where ventilation is limited.
+Gel Cell Batteries: Gel Cell Batteries have similar advantages compared to flooded lead acid batteries as it is easier to transport, but the only drawback is the gelled electrolyte in this type of battery is very viscous.
+Gel Cell batteries are extremely robust, versatile and they are safe to be installed in places even where ventilation is limited.

-- Nickel based batteries: Nickel based batteries, also known as Nickel Cadmium, Nickel hydride and Nickel Iron Batteries are used in AA and AAA sizes.
-Some of the specific types of these batteries are made for storing more energy but, compared to Li-Ion or lead acid batteries Nickel based batteries have some disadvantages which is making it less popular option for solar storage.
-It has a lower cycle life, high self-discharge rate, lower energy density and memory effect of NiCad battery.
+Nickel based batteries: Nickel based batteries, also known as Nickel Cadmium, Nickel hydride and Nickel Iron Batteries are used in AA and AAA sizes.
+Some of the specific types of these batteries are made for storing more energy, but compared to Li-Ion or lead acid batteries, Nickel based batteries have some disadvantages which is making them a less popular option for solar storage.
+They have lower cycle life, high self-discharge rate, lower energy density and memory effect of NiCad battery.

 LiFePO4 (Lithium Phosphate) Batteries: This most advanced variant of lithium-ion battery is based on premium battery technology.
 They are well known to withstand extreme weather conditions and since they are very compact in size, we do not require large solar panels to run it.
 Safety and reliability are guaranteed because of the high-quality cells used to manufacture these batteries.
 Charging happens at a faster rate and with LiFePO4 batteries, solar lights can sustain their brightness for a longer time even when the charge is less.